KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

 The **NETWOK_DEFINITION** contains the definition of the network: nodes, edges, shapes, colours It has two children:

    • **Options**: it contains the general options of the network.
 There are 2 type of options:

       -  Network options.
 These are options that drive the rendering of all the network.
 For example where to put the navigation commands or the shape of the network (circular, radial,).
-You can find the list of available properties here `http://cytoscapeweb. <http://cytoscapeweb.cytoscape.org/documentation/visualization>`__ `cytoscape.org/documentation/visualization <http://cytoscapeweb.cytoscape.org/documentation/visualization>`_ and the list of layouts here `http:
+You can find the list of available properties here http://cytoscapeweb.cytoscape.org/documentation/visualization and the list of layouts here http://cytoscapeweb.cytoscape.org/documentation/layout
-   //cytoscapeweb.cytoscape.org/documentation/layout <http://cytoscapeweb.cytoscape.org/documentation/layout>`__

       -  Edge/nodes properties.
 General visual properties for the nodes and edges.
 The syntax for these settings is in next Syntax for edge/nodes properties: